liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbook-entries/02-indexing-entries.markdown

     }

 As with Guestbooks, add the localized values for fields that might be translated.
-The site locale is appended to the field (e.g., `title_en_US`), so the field gets passed to the search engine and goes through the right analysis and [tokenization](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/analysis-tokenizers.html).
+The Site locale is appended to the field (e.g., `title_en_US`), so the field gets passed to the search engine and goes through the right analysis and [tokenization](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/analysis-tokenizers.html).

 ## Implementing `ModelIndexerWriterContributor` [](id=implementing-modelindexerwritercontributor)

-Create `EntryModelIndexerWriterContributor` and populate it with these
+Create `EntryModelIndexerWriterContributor` and populate it with this:
-contents:

     @Component(
             immediate = true,